-- Identify system wide governance and clear leadership at Integrated Care Board level which takes responsibility for health and care services for people living with Vision Impairment - 2.
-Ensure that services meet the requirements of the Accessible Information Standard.
-This includes a legal requirement to ask people about their communication needs, record and flag this information on records, pass it on to others when appropriate and ensure that the need is met. - 3.
+- 1. Ensure that services meet the requirements of the Accessible Information Standard.
+This includes a legal requirement to ask people about their communication needs, record and flag this information on records, pass it on to others when appropriate and ensure that the need is met. - 2.
 Ensure that health and social care information is available in a variety of formats as appropriate to people's individual needs.
-This should include paper, digital and braille formats. - 4.
-Consider the introduction of the Eye Clinic Liaison Officer (ECLO) role within Worcestershire in every secondary health setting where a diagnosis may be made. - 5.
-If resources are not available to fully implement the ECLO role ensure that responsibility for ECLO functions as described by the RNIB are allocated to appropriate clinic staff, so that people get the support they need at diagnosis - 6.
-Consider how people can be provided at the point of diagnosis with access to appropriate information, signposting and advice available in a variety of formats - Review processes to ensure that Registration as Sight Impaired is streamlined, and consistently responsive from the perspective of service users

-- 8. Ensure that there is sufficient capacity within the Worcestershire County Council Sensory Impairment Team to meet the requirements of users, and potential users, of the service - 9.
+This should include paper, digital and braille formats. - 3.
+Consider the introduction of the Eye Clinic Liaison Officer (ECLO) role within Worcestershire in every secondary health setting where a diagnosis may be made. - 4.
+If resources are not available to fully implement the ECLO role ensure that responsibility for ECLO functions as described by the RNIB are allocated to appropriate clinic staff, so that people get the support they need at diagnosis - Consider how people can be provided at the point of diagnosis with access to appropriate information, signposting and advice available in a variety of formats - 6.
+Review processes to ensure that Registration as Sight Impaired is streamlined, and consistently responsive from the perspective of service users - 7.
+Ensure that there is sufficient capacity within the Worcestershire County Council Sensory Impairment Team to meet the requirements of users, and potential users, of the service - 8.
 Consider the provision of vision impairment awareness training for front line staff in health and social care